 To understand what brain zaps are, we have to understand how antidepressants work.

 One of the most common classes of medications involved in depression and anxiety treatment is Selective Serotonin Reuptake Inhibitors (SSRIs).
-Serotonin is a chemical and hormone that assists with mood regulation and emotions.
-SSRIs prevent the reabsorption of serotonin to elevate levels of serotonin in the body.
+Serotonin is a neurotransmitter molecule that assists with mood regulation and emotions.
+SSRIs prevent the reabsorption of serotonin to elevate serotonin levels in the brain.

 Avoiding Antidepressant Withdrawal Syndrome

-Oftentimes, choosing the best mental health medication is a trial-and-error process that can take months or years.
-Withdrawal symptoms, like brain zaps, can occur when individuals do not gradually taper off of one medication before trying another.
-While ‘brain zaps’ are generally mild and go away on their own, or are rapidly reversed by the reintroduction of the original medication, they can typically be minimized by a slow tapering down of the drug.
+Oftentimes, choosing the best mental health medication is a process that can take months or years.
+Withdrawal symptoms, like brain zaps, can occur when individuals do not gradually come off of one medication before trying another.
+While ‘brain zaps’ are generally mild and go away on their own or are rapidly reversed by the reintroduction of the original medication, they can typically be minimized by a slow tapering down of the drug.

 Antidepressant withdrawal symptoms include:

-It’s important that patients who are stopping an antidepressant discuss the best method of tapering with their provider, instead of stopping cold turkey.
+Patients who are stopping an antidepressant must discuss the best method of tapering with their psychiatrist, instead of stopping cold turkey.
 Abrupt discontinuation of an SSRI can trigger antidepressant discontinuation symptoms, especially if the patient has been on medication for a long time.
+If you are interested in stopping your antidepressants and trying a non-medication alternative for depression like TMS therapy, call us today to book an appointment with one of our psychiatrists.

 How Do I Know If I Have Antidepressant Discontinuation Syndrome?

-Your body will likely let you know when it’s being weaned off of medication too quickly.
-If you’re experiencing disequilibrium, gastrointestinal symptoms, flu-like symptoms, sensory disturbances (like brain zaps), or sleep disturbances, you should discuss them with your healthcare provider.
+If you’re experiencing disequilibrium, gastrointestinal symptoms, flu-like symptoms, sensory disturbances (like brain zaps), sleep disturbances, or other symptoms, you should discuss them with your healthcare provider.

 What Does a Brain Zap Feel Like?

 Brain zaps can cause varying levels of discomfort.
-For some, brain zaps feel like a brief electric shock, while others describe the sensation as a tingling or shivering.
-In short, they can be described as short bursts of someone “zapping” the brain.
+For some, brain zaps feel like a brief shock, while others describe the sensation as a tingling or shivering.
+In short, they can be described as short bursts of “zapping”.
 While research has not identified a definitive trigger for brain zaps, most people report experiencing brain zaps while starting or stopping an antidepressant medication.
 Others theorize that stress, anxiety, or exhaustion may play a role.
-Still, others speculate that brain zaps might be triggered when a person moves their head or eyes from side to side after changing their antidepressant dosage.

 Should I Be Concerned When Brain Zaps Happen?